-A confidential space to explore the thoughts, feelings and challenges in your life
+A confidential space for you to explore the thoughts, feelings and challenges in your life.

-If you are looking at this page you likely feel you could be happier, getting more out of life, and that is true you can be happier and get more out of life.
-The first part of this process has been your acknowledgement that you need support to move forward.
-So well done, it takes courage to reach out for help.
+If you are looking at this page you likely feel you could be living life better.
+The first part of this process is your acknowledgement that you need support to move forward.
+So well done!
+It takes courage to reach out for help and by you being here, you are doing just that.

-Areas I can work on with you; anxiety, depression, relationship issues, stuckness, trauma-related issues, stress, abuse, self-esteem and confidence, assertiveness, anger management and many other issues and problem areas.
+Areas I can work on with you include; stress, anxiety, depression, bereavement, relationship issues, stuck-ness, loneliness, trauma-related issues, sexual abuse, self-esteem and confidence, assertiveness, anger management, domestic violence related issues, and many other issues and problem areas.

 L4 Diploma Therapeutic Counselling